Giuseppe De Luca (footballer): Club career

+On 19 January 2024, De Luca moved on loan to Pergolettese.

 International career

 De Luca played once for the Italy under-21 Serie B representative team in 2010–11 season, scored a goal.
 He also played twice for the U20 national team in 2010–11 season.

 In 2011–12 season De Luca played once for Italy U21 Serie B team in October.
 On 9 November 2011, he scored one goal for Italy U20 in a 3–0 victory over Ghana.
 He also started the next match, the fifth game of Four Nations Tournament against Switzerland; the unofficial friendly against "U21 Serie B team" in December 2011; against Macedonia in January 2012; 6th match of Four Nations, against Germany in February 2012 and in April 2012 against Denmark.

 In April 2012 De Luca received his first formal U21 call-up, De Luca already received a call-up to training camp in March (which he played the practice match against Frosinone.).
 Ciro Ferrara made an experimental squad without U21 regular.
 After 2 players withdrew, the team did not have Serie A players, but three players from the reserve team of the Serie A club and 16 Serie B players.
 Despite inferior, Italy won Scotland 4–1.
 De Luca played the match as the substitute of Nicola Sansone.